1840s: Daniel C. McKenzie

 It is amazing to me that Trussell could not see how Amyx’s actions might be construed as gross insubordination.
 Was this a general problem with the volunteer soldiers?
 Perhaps, unused to military discipline, some misconstrued their mandate to engage the enemy when necessary.
 Contrary to Trussel’s anecdote, some reliable accounts describe the regular Army, undermanned at the time of war, as working well with the militia volunteers.
 The volunteers, it is said, were eager to follow the rules of the regular Army.
 In fact, Trussell himself requests that his brother try to get him an appointment to the regular Army.

 Trussell spent his twelve months service in Mexico and returned safely home.
 Trussell writes specific descriptions that tell us a bit about life in the camps.
 He describes the food as mostly salt pork and beef, corn bread from the market and sometimes flour bread, milk and fresh pork.
 Pretty good eating for troops in a foreign land, I think.
 He says, “The only good thing we have here is the water.
 These are the best springs here that I have ever seen.”
 He also writes of the “fine churches in Saltillo.”
 Of the Mississippians he says, “But the Mississippians always wanted to fight when they are imposed on or mistreated.”
 He admits himself to stabbing a man in the shoulder, “but did not hurt him very bad.
 He is getting well and I was justifiable.”
 He also speaks of the “very lively and rich” Mexican girls and wonders if the girls back home will still look as pretty to him.
-In addition, he disparages the Mexicans in general and says they are not worthy of self-government, so he is against any attempt to make Mexico itself part of the United States.
+However, he disparages the Mexicans in general and says they are not worthy of self-government, so he is against any attempt to make Mexico itself part of the United States.

 Trussel is in Mexico for a year, the standard twelve month enlistment for a volunteer, though Daniel McKenzie and Cornelius McLaurin were barely there three months.
 It is interesting that in the year Trussell saw absolutely no enemy engagement, whereas the Covington County boys incurred injuries and one death from a skirmish.

 The Treaty of Guadalupe-Hidalgo, signed in Mexico City on February 2, 1848, settled the war between Mexico and the United States.
 It stipulated that the two countries would peacefully negotiate future conflicts.
 The United States paid Mexico fifteen million dollars.
 The US also took over the debts previous Mexican governments owed American citizens.
 Mexico gave up claim to what became California and parts of what became New Mexico, Utah, Arizona, Nevada, Texas, Colorado, and Wyoming.
+The loss of this vast territory hurt Mexico.
+According to Daniel Walker Howe and other historians of this war, President James K. Polk’s goal in stoking war with Mexico was rooted in his desire for territory, especially California, for the United States.
+However, the immediate apparent justification of the war by the U.S. involved the U. S. aggression into disputed Texas southern border territory.

 According to Jim Zeender, Senior Registrar in the National Archives Exhibits Office, if you find yourself in Pueblo, Colorado, you might visit the “Borderlands of Southern Colorado” exhibition at the El Pueblo AcMuseum there.
 On display you would find, contained in light-filtering acrylic, three pages — an original copy of the Treaty of Guadalupe-Hidalgo.
 You would see the signatures in iron gall ink of “American diplomat Nicholas Trist and Luis G. Cuevas, Bernardo Couto, and Miguel Atristain as plenipotentiary representatives of Mexico.

 Daniel McKenzie did bring home one souvenir of his experience that was appreciated by all of his brothers.
 While in New Orleans, he purchased a new rifle, which Kenneth later refers to as Daniel’s “Spaniard gun.”
-Kenneth says that Allen killed “a fine buck” and “a few days ago he killed a turkey over 200 yards with the gun.”
+Kenneth says that Allan killed “a fine buck” and “a few days ago he killed a turkey over 200 yards with the gun.”
 Daniel tells his Uncle Duncan to convey a message about the gun to his Uncle John McLaurin, “…tell Uncle John I bought a rifle in New Orleans and gave $45 dollars which will hold up — 300 yards I shot Mexicans at 100 yards distance with it — I will put it to better use and kill birds and squirrels.”

 “Amateur Soldiers.”
 The Mississippi Free Trader.
 Natchez, MS 18 March 1847.
 2. newspapers.com Accessed 20 May 2018.